-- Shotgun Wedding: Fujiko and Hanazono.
+- Shotgun Wedding: Fujiko and Hanazono in manga only.

 - Show Some Leg: Subverted in that Yawara isn't doing it intentionally, and in fact the only reason she wins the matches is because the guys she's fighting are so obviously attempting to sneak a peak that she gets creeped out and forgets her intention to lose quickly.
 Played straight with Miririn, who even gets disqualified from a match for it.